Database and cache design for a user system. This blog is based on our experience and materials collected online. Written by Les_baguettes and Charle.

 - MongoDB/Cassandra NoSQL: 10k QPS

-- Redis/Memcached: 100k ~ 1m QPS This is an estimation, it will vary based on the data model, schema design, hardware, etc.
+- Redis/Memcached: 100k ~ 1m QPS This is an estimate; it will vary based on the data model, schema design, hardware, etc.

-So what we need for these two group of services?
+So what do we need for these two groups of services?

 - Sign up, login, update profile: relational database (MySQL/PostgreSQL) is enough.

-- Request user profile: This service has much more reading operation then writing operation.
-300k QPS, we can use Cache (Redis/Memcached).
+- Request user profile: This service has many more read operations than write operations.
+At 300k QPS, we can use a cache (Redis/Memcached).

 Cache

-Cache is a concepte, not a specific technology.
+Cache is a concept, not a specific technology.
 It can be in-memory cache (Redis/Memcached) or distributed cache (CDN).
-It can also be a file system, even the cpu has cache.
-Cache is not only for server side, it can also be for client side (browser cache, local storage).
+It can also be a file system; even the CPU has cache.
+Cache is not only for the server side; it can also be for the client side (browser cache, local storage).

-Cache and database are twoo different systems.
-They communicate via webserver. first check the cache, if not found, then get from database and set to cache.
+Cache and database are two different systems.
+They communicate via a web server.
+First, check the cache; if not found, then get it from the database and set it in the cache.

 cache.set("keys":"value")